-Alternative 1: Proposed 30m high Lattice Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Negligible) Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-Even though the site is located within a degraded ESA, the activity will have no impact on the ESA as the site is totally transformed from its natural state due to past development activities on the property.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Negligible Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
-The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
+Alternative 1: Proposed 35m high Lattice Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect (Very low-negative) Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have a significant negative impact on ecological or biodiversity aspects.
+Even though the site is located within a degraded ESA1, the activity will have a very low negative impact on the ESA1 as the site is transformed from its natural state due to past development activities on the property.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Likely

-Degree to which the impact can be mitigated: Proposed mitigation: No further encroachment onto the degraded ESA on site, construction activities to be clearly restricted to demarcated construction area.
-Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation.
-The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
-The construction site must be cleared and cleaned to the satisfaction of the ECO.
-Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
-Construction only to take place during normal working hours.
-Implementation of the EMPr.
-Medium The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
-The following measures should be implemented amongst others: The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
-No further encroachment onto the degraded ESA on site, construction activities to be clearly restricted to demarcated construction area.
-Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation.
-Construction material must be stored once the project has been completed.
-The construction site must be cleared and cleaned to the satisfaction of the ECO.
-Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
-Construction only to take during normal working hours.

-Residual impacts: Negligible

-Cumulative impact post mitigation: Negligible
+Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Negligible Cumulative impact prior to mitigation: Very low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very low-negative Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • No further encroachment onto the degraded ESA1 on site, construction activities to be clearly restricted to demarcated construction area. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
+The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take place during normal working hours.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays. • Implementation of the EMPr.
+Degree to which the impact can be mitigated: Low Proposed mitigation: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • No further encroachment onto the degraded ESA1 on site, construction activities to be clearly restricted to demarcated construction area. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
+The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take during normal working hours.
+This will be in accordance with the National Building Regulations/SANS 10400-F:2010 i.e. between 06h00 and 18h00 on weekdays. • Implementation of the EMPr.
+Residual impacts: Negligible Negligible Cumulative impact post mitigation: Negligible

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Negligible

-OPERATIONAL PHASE Ţ

-Potential impact and risk: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects during the operational phase.

-Nature of impact:

-Extent and duration of impact:

-Consequence of impact or risk:

-Probability of occurrence:

-Degree to which the impact may cause irreplaceable loss of resources:

-Degree to which the impact can be reversed:

-Indirect impacts:

-Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)